jcmoraisjr/haproxy-ingress/docs/content/en/docs/overview/_index.md

 HAProxy Ingress is released as a Docker image on top of Alpine's flavor of [HAProxy image](https://hub.docker.com/_/haproxy).

-To get an overview of the individual releases and to read the changelog per release follow this [link](https://github.com/jcmoraisjr/haproxy-ingress/releases).
+See the [individual releases](https://github.com/jcmoraisjr/haproxy-ingress/releases)  to read the changelog per release.

 Images are built by a [GitHub Workflow](https://github.com/jcmoraisjr/haproxy-ingress/actions/workflows/image.yaml) and deployed to [quay.io](https://quay.io/repository/jcmoraisjr/haproxy-ingress) and